JRCuster/Setup_of_HomeLab/PROJECT_PLAN.md

 ## Project Goals

-- Use Docker cluster to Setup AnythingLLM and Ollama to start working on the Project Management tasks.
+- Use Docker cluster to set up AnythingLLM and Ollama to start working on the Project Management tasks.
 - Setup a Docker Swarm cluster on 4 Raspberry Pi 4B devices.
 - Deploy the following services to the Docker Swarm cluster:
   - Home Assistant